Paid Family Leave Benefits and Payments FAQs

 For detailed information about the California Family Rights Act (CFRA), visit the Civil Rights Department or call 1-800-884-1684.

-The EDD has a program for self-employed individuals and independent contractors, called Disability Insurance Elective Coverage (DIEC).
+The EDD has a program for self-employed individuals and independent contractors called Disability Insurance Elective Coverage (DIEC).
 Premiums are based on the net profits you reported to the IRS on your Schedule SE for the previous tax year and are paid on a quarterly basis.

 For more information, visit Eligibility for DIEC.

 The California Unemployment Insurance Code exempts various groups from participating in the State Disability Insurance (SDI) program, which includes Disability Insurance and PFL.
-Among these are sole proprietors and partnerships with exempt employees, Indian tribes, and public entities, which includes most government and school district employees.
+Among these are sole proprietors and partnerships with exempt employees, Indian tribes, and public entities, which include most government and school district employees.
 For groups such as these to be covered, they must apply for and elect SDI coverage.